dea-ll/SV_Optimizer/README.md

 docs/snakemake_launch/
 ```

 Resource allocation, paths and cluster profiles must be adapted to the local computing environment.
+The Conda environment definitions provided in `envs/` can be used to recreate the main software environments associated with the workflows.

 ---